Rust-Toulouse/CFP/.github/ISSUE_TEMPLATE/cfp_template.md

----
-name: CFP_TEMPLATE
-about: Call For Participation

----

 { Please fill in this template to help us have a better understanding of your talk}

 Language of the talk: